7 tips for protecting yourself and others

 - Outside your home: Put at least 6 feet of distance between yourself and people who don't live in your household.
 Remember that some people without symptoms may be able to spread the virus.
 Keeping distance from others is especially important for people who are at higher risk of getting very sick.

-3. Cover your mouth and nose with a cloth face cover when around others.
+3. Cover your mouth and nose with a mask when around others.

 Under the Governor’s Executive Order, everyone in Rhode Island must wear face coverings when in a public place, both indoors and outdoors, with limited exceptions.
 For information about those exceptions and additional information about masks, please see this Reopening Rhode Island advisory sheet.